ArchieDev242/Ucode_Marathon_C/README.md

 > ⚠️**CAUTION:**
 >
 > This material is published for informational purposes only.
 The grades in the results table may not be accurate, as some tasks such as Sprint00, Race03, and Race01 were revised after submission or failed and could not be retried, unlike sprints.
 There can also be errors in the functions.
 >
+> !
+To complete Race03 you need to have a Mac or install Hackintosh on a virtual machine !
+>
 > If you’re just looking for results, [click here](#tasks).